TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 In this particular bacalhau version, the fish is shredded and baked with onions and matchstick potatoes, bound with eggs, and topped with olives and parsley.

-Another traditional dish preceded the delicious cod stew, caldo verde, a soup prepared with potatoes, julienned kale, garlic, and chouriço, another Lisbon favorite similar to the Spanish chorizo but with less fat.
+Another traditional dish preceded the delicious cod stew, caldo verde, a soup prepared with potatoes, julienned kale, garlic, and chouriço, another Lisbon favorite similar to the Spanish chorizo but less fat.

 With Luísa, owner of the company "Mesa Luísa: From Market to Table", I ventured through the fresh fish section of the famous Mercado da Ribeira, before heading to her atmospheric cooking studio a few blocks away from the market.
-Inspired by her grandmother whose house was often full of unexpected guests and therefore had to improvise in her kitchen regularly, Luisa decided on the spot — together with her fishmonger — to cook just-caught sole fillets.
-Traditional feijoada, a stew of onions, beans, carrots, bacon, and chouriço served with rice accompanied the sole.
+Inspired by her grandmother, whose house was often full of unexpected guests and therefore had to improvise in her kitchen regularly, Luisa decided on the spot — together with her fishmonger — to cook just-caught sole fillets.
+Traditional feijoada, a stew of onions, beans, carrots, bacon, and chouriço served with rice accompanied by the sole.

-Luisa and her fishmonger
+Luisa and her fishmonger in Lisbon.

 Luisa and her fishmonger.